-- 1. Hughes, Hallett, Gleason, Lock, Flath, Et.al, Applied Calculus, Wiley, 3rd Edition. - 2.
-Abdul Hassen, Gary Itzkowitz, Hieu D. Nguyen, Jay Schiffman, Mathematica for Rogawski's Calculus, 2nd Edition, W. H. Freeman and Company New York. - 3. http://users.rowan.edu/ hassen/Math_Rogawski_Calc.htm
+- 1. Abdul Hassen, Gary Itzkowitz, Hieu D. Nguyen, Jay Schiffman, Mathematica for Rogawski's Calculus, 2nd Edition, W. H. Freeman and Company New York. - 2. http://users.rowan.edu/ hassen/Math_Rogawski_Calc.htm

 Course Description: Prerequisites: Math #01.122(Precalculus) or 60 on the CLM exam This course begins with a discussion of functions, the limit concept and continuity.
 The concept of a derivative is introduced and the student learns to differentiate algebraic functions, exponential, functions, logarithmic and trigonometric functions.
-Differentiation is applied to analysis of functions, extreme value problems and to problems involving related rates.
+Differentiation is applied to analysis of functions, extreme problems and to problems in related rates.
 The integral as the limit of a sum is linked to the antiderivative by the Fundamental Theorem of Calculus and used to find areas.